sarahdaehn/project-1-Quiz-App/README.md

 ## Project Description

 The App is called Quiz App.
-It's a Quiz App for User which want to test their knowledge in Coding.
+It's a Multiple Choice Quiz App for User which want to test their knowledge in Linux.
-User get Questions and can choose between 3 Solutions.
+The User gets a Questions and has to pick from the multiple choices the correct answer.

 ## deployed Version on Netlify